 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

 Dubai is a thriving metropolis in the heart of the desert.
-The city and emirate in the United Arab Emirates is a luxury getaway, a shopping destination, known for endless white sand beaches, fancy hotels and one more important thing: Food.
-It’s not easy to choose the best restaurants and places to eat in Dubai, because there are so many.
-We help you with the decision making, finding the best food, coolest restaurants and most unique dining options in one of the Middle East’s most luxurious cities.
+The city and emirate in the United Arab Emirates is a luxury getaway, a premier shopping destination, and known for endless white sand beaches, fancy hotels, and one more important thing: food.

 -